 - SCHOOL OF FASHION DESIGN: The school maintains a Tech Style LAB that houses a range of digital output devices, such as a wide format digital textile printer, large format fabric laser cutter and digital embroidery machines.
 The Fashion School offers a course in Textile and Costume history.

-- BLOSSOM/TEXTILE ART: Generally offered on alternate years, these two-week summer workshops focus on specialized topics with visiting artists or may include travel study.
+- KENT BLOSSOM ART in TEXTILES: Generally offered on alternate years, these two-week summer workshops focus on specialized topics with visiting artists or may include travel study.
 Recent guest artists include: Rowland Ricketts, Bhakti Ziek, Pauline Verbeek-Cowart, John McQueen, Warren Seelig, and Jessica Smith.